Common gold, silver & coin questions

 Generally, the price you see for gold is based on one futures contract for gold, that futures contract theoretically controls 100 troy ounces, or one brick of gold (1,000 oz for silver).
 So if you want that price, you need to open a futures account with the Chicago Mercantile Exchange, and buy the 100 oz of gold or 1,000 oz of silver for future delivery.
 Paper cash is not accepted.
 Ironically, you might never actually get a physical delivery.
 Many gold and silver contracts are settled for (digital) cash, whether you like it or not.

 Think of the spot price of gold as a guide correlated with the physical product.
-Sort of how the price of oil is loosely tied to what you actually pay at the pump.
+Sort of like the price of oil is loosely tied to what you actually pay at the pump.
 Many factors make up the premiums on physical gold, and these factors constantly change.
 The spot price is just one of them.

-Do you report customers buying to the IRS?
+Do you report customer’s buying to the IRS?

-All coin shops work on the same AML rules as banks.
+All coin shops work with the same AML rules as banks.
 When cash transactions take place that equal over $10,000 dollars in a given period, we are required to file a currency transaction report (CTR).

 Do you report customers selling to the IRS?